andersonasprilla/DealerServiceXpert-V1/README.md

 ## Credits

 This project was developed by [Luis Asprilla](https://www.linkedin.com/in/andersonasprilla/), [Anica Barrios](https://www.linkedin.com/in/anica-barrios-b104062ab/) and [Matthew Gonzalez](https://www.linkedin.com/in/matthew-gonzalez-a1b6a7280/?trk=public-profile-join-page).
-Special thanks to Node.js, MySQL, and Inquirer.js documentation.
+Special thanks to Node.js, and MySQL documentation.

 ## License
 This project is licensed under the MIT License.
 For more information, please visit [here](https://opensource.org/licenses/MIT).